hrchu/ansible-kafka/README.md

 # ansible-kafka
+This script will deploy a typical multinode kafka cluster guided by Confluent.

+## What's inside?
-This will deploy multinode kafka cluster based on the Confluent guide.
-It setups three nodes, and each node runs both kafka and zookeeper in the docker containerization way.
+It will setup a three node cluster, kafka and zookeeper are co-location on each node. kafka and zookeeper are deployed in the  containerization way.

+ // TODO: features highlight

+## Alternatives
+ * If all you need is an simple all-in-one kafka setup for development, use [docker-compose templates ](https://github.com/confluentinc/cp-docker-images/tree/5.3.0-post/examples) provided by Confluent.
+ * For complex kafka cluster setup, use [ansible playbook](https://github.com/confluentinc/cp-ansible) powered by Confluent.

+## Requirements
+ // TODO

 ## Getting start
 1. setup ssh passwordless